ViaVersion/ViaFabricPlus/docs/MAINTAINING.md

 14. Create a pull request and wait for it to be reviewed and merged.
 15. You're done, congrats!

-## Git branches

-- `main`: The main branch, this is where all changes are merged into
-- `dev`: Used for changes which needs reviewing by all developers, usually merged into `main` shortly after
-- `update/*`: Update branches, these are used to port ViaFabricPlus to newer versions of the game
-- `<version>`: Final release branches sorted by their Minecraft version (e.g. `1.8.9`, `1.16.5`, `1.17.1`, ...)

-There are also older formats which aren't used anymore:

-- `recode/*`: Recode branches, these are used to port ViaFabricPlus to newer versions of the game or rewrite big parts of the code
-- `backport/*`: Backport branches, these are used to backport newer ViaFabricPlus versions to older versions of the game

 ## Project structure

 Every change made to the game is called a `feature`.
 Each feature has its package under both `features/` and